 Our course specialises in a multi-skilling approach, much favoured by the TV and video industry itself.
 You will gain a comprehensive understanding of maintaining a broadcast television channel, and there are opportunities to operate and explore many of the roles required for TV production and broadcast.
 The course also specialises in outside broadcast, documentary filmmaking and radio production.

-We are also accredited with Avid to offer a certified user editing course (The Avid MC101/MC110) that is industry recognised and respected.
+The Film Broadcast section is also accredited with Avid to offer a certified user editing course (The Avid MC101/MC110) that is industry recognised and respected.